What is a Revocable Living Trust ?

 What is the process for having a trust created?

-1. You schedule a free, no obligation phone consultation with Jay, and he talks you through the process and gives you a price estimate.
+1. You schedule a free, no obligation phone consultation with Jay or Pete, and they talk you through the process and give you a price estimate.
 We generally charge a flat-rate fee for your trust package, and there are never any hidden costs.

 2. You do some homework, thinking about who you would like to list as beneficiaries, how you want your estate to be handled, etc.

-3. You come in for a two-hour estate planning meeting with Jay.
-He goes through the wishes that you wrote out in Step 2, and answers any questions you might have.
+3. You come in for a two-hour estate planning meeting with one of our attorneys.
+They go through the wishes that you wrote out in Step 2, and answer any questions you might have.
+Please note that this meeting is held virtually, if possible.
+We offer planning meetings as early as 6:00am and as late as 5:30-7:30pm.

-4. Jay sends you a draft of your documents, if you wish.
-You can go over them and let him know about any updates or changes you'd like to make.
+4. We send you a draft of your documents, if you wish.
+You can go over them and let us know about any updates or changes you'd like to make.

 I already have a trust, but it's from a long time ago.
 Can you update it?